| Oracle® Data Guard Concepts and Administration 10g Release 1 (10.1) Part Number B10823-01 |

 If you want RMAN to recover the standby database after creating it, then the standby control file must be usable for the desired recovery.
 Thus, these conditions must be met:

-statement after creating the standby control file.
+One way to ensure these conditions are met is to issue the ALTER SYSTEM ARCHIVE LOG CURRENT statement after creating the standby control file.
 This statement archives the online redo log files of the primary database.
 Then, either back up the most recent archived redo log file with RMAN or move the archived redo log file to the standby site.

 Note: The procedures in this chapter assume that you are using RMAN backups to create the standby database.
 If you are using RMAN image copies, then refer to Section D.7. |

-restrictions for creating a standby database with RMAN.
+See Oracle Database Recovery Manager Reference for the list of DUPLICATE restrictions for creating a standby database with RMAN.

 No matter which standby creation scenario you choose, you must first start the standby instance and then connect RMAN to this instance.
 The details of this procedure vary depending on whether or not the standby and primary sites have a different directory structure.